Cocaine Addiction Information: Find Help Today

 - Lack of concern for personal appearance and personal hygiene

 - Financial troubles/Social isolation

-As Cocaine abusers take higher doses, they can display signs of anger, hostility, irritability, and even violent outbursts.
-Long-term users of cocaine may start to experience negative side effects; anxiety, anger, hallucinations and paranoia may be signs of cocaine abuse in someone who has been using for a long period of time.
+As people with substance use disorder take higher doses of cocaine, they can display signs of anger, hostility, irritability, and even violent outbursts.
+Long-term use of cocaine may result in experiencing negative side effects; anxiety, anger, hallucinations and paranoia may be signs of cocaine use in someone who has been using for a long period of time.